Gain access to personalized product screening, the best pricing, rewards, and more!

 Step 1: Measure and Mix 2, 4-D Amine

-Begin by calculating the square footage (length x width = square footage) of the treatment area to determine how much 2,4-D Amine you will need to treat the Ragweed.
 For turf applications, 2,4-D Amine should be mixed at a rate of 2 to 3.16 pints per acre.

 Step 2: Apply 2-4 D Amine to Ragweed

-Use a super fine mist with a handheld sprayer on a fan nozzle setting to get an even coating and thus, better control.
-The best time to spray for Ragweed is in the early spring.
+Use a super fine mist with a handheld sprayer on a fan nozzle setting to get an even coating and, thus, better control.
+The best time to spray for ragweed is in the early spring.
 Spray the weeds to wet but not to the point of runoff.

-There is a chance that it will take more than one application to eliminate the root of the plant.
-For best weed control at the time of treatment, Ragweed should be small, actively growing and free of stress caused by extremes in climatic conditions, diseases, or insect damage.
-Do not use the product on susceptible southern grasses like St. Augustine.
+It may take more than one application to eliminate the plant's roots.
+For best weed control at the time of treatment, ragweed should be small, actively growing, and free of stress caused by extremes in climatic conditions, diseases, or insect damage.

 Prevention

-Once you have treated the Ragweed and removed it from your lawn, you need to make sure they don't make a return.
-Here are some preventative measures to take to lessen the chances of Ragweed making a comeback.
+Once you have treated the ragweed and removed it from your lawn, you need to make sure they don't make a return.
+Here are some preventative measures to take to lessen the chances of ragweed making a comeback.

 Key Takeaways